LongHoangNguyen06/cart-pole-RL/README.md

 ### Result

-The hyper-parameter optimization ran for around $1$ hour and the best model achieved an average score of $463$ on $100$ consecutive episodes.
-While the score is below the threshold of $475$, it's still enough for me to consider the problem `CartPole-v1` to be solved.
-The win-cost ratio is too low for me to continue with the experiments.
+The hyper-parameter optimization ran for around $1$ hour and the best model achieved an average score of $497$ in $100$ consecutive episodes.
+The score is above $475$ and I can consider the problem `CartPole-v1` to be solved.

 <p align="center">
 <img src="images/W&B Chart 2_28_2024, 12_29_28 PM.png" width=600/>